 - Drivers must stop in the presence of a school crossing guard.
 They may not continue driving until all parties have exited the crosswalk.

 - Drivers must slow or stop when another driver has stopped within a lane.
 This stopped driver may be waiting for a pedestrian to cross, so all other drivers must be sure there is no pedestrian before proceeding.

 Pedestrian Accident Claims

-In Nevada, victims of wrongful injuries, such as a pedestrian accident, may be entitled to various damages.
-These damages may include:
+In Nevada, victims of negligent accidents such as a pedestrian accidents, may be entitled to compensation.
+These may include: